weilunm/interview/README.md

 multipleOf3And5.py for the problem 'Multiple of 3 and 5'

-crawler.py for the problem (a) of part 2
+crawler.py for the problem (a) in part 2